oils-for-unix/oils/doc/error-catalog.md

 1. Ask a question on `#oil-help` on [Zulip]($xref:zulip).
 What's the problem, and what's the solution?
 1. Then `grep` the source code for the confusing error message.
-Tag it with a string like `OILS-ERR-43`, choosing a number that's greater than the last one used.
+Tag it with a string like `OILS-ERR-43`, picking a new number according to the conventions below.
 1. Add a tagged section below, with hints and explanations.
    - Quote the error message.
 You may want copy and paste from the output of `test/{parse,runtime,ysh-parse,ysh-runtime}-errors.sh`.
-Add an HTML comment `<!-- -->` about it if you do so.
+Add an HTML comment `<!-- -->` about that.
    - Link to relevant sections in the [**Oils Reference**](ref/index.html).
 1. Optionally, add your name to the acknowledgements list at the end of this doc.